Food bank school pantry program feeds thousands

-“The school pantry program really came about through conversations with people who recognized that hunger was going on in our community,” Mary Jane Crouch the Executive Director of America’s Second Harvest of Coastal Georgia described about the inception of the school program.
+“The school pantry program really came about through conversations with people who recognized that hunger was going on in our community,” said Mary Jane Crouch, the executive director of America’s Second Harvest of Coastal Georgia, describing the school program’s inception.

 Now in the second year, the School Pantry Program is in 31 schools in Savannah and all public schools in Glynn County.

-“Our mission and our goal is to try to end childhood hunger and maybe we can’t end it but we want to make sure every child knows where they can go to get food and has access to food,” Crouch added.
+“Our mission and our goal is to try to end childhood hunger,” Crouch added.
+“And maybe we can’t end it, but we want to make sure every child knows where they can go to get food and has access to food.”

-Newman said the program is making a meaninful impact for students and their parents at her school:

-Educators say now that kids are back in school they’re seeing just how of many of them are worried about going hungry.
+Educators say now that kids are back in school, they’re seeing just how many of them are worried about going hungry.

 “They can’t learn if they don’t have that basic need of food,” Newman explained.